 I love the strategy I outlined for you above as I think it fits my clients’ needs as well as my own.
 But there are many other ways to invest.

 I read an article in the Investor’s Business Daily about an investment strategy with an interesting twist using country ETFs.
 In a nutshell, this approach calls for buying those country ETFs with the worst news rather than the best.
 No it’s not a strategy created by people who love to lose money.
 Quite the opposite.
 But before we go any further I want to make one thing clear.
 Even if you never plan on buying an ETF (let alone a country ETF) this strategy can help you become a much better investor.
-Let’s take a closer look.
+Let’s take a closer look and see why.

 As you may know, an ETF is a type of index fund.
 A country ETF buys and holds stocks that represent the overall economic strength of a given country.